Off-Campus Mental Health Providers

 - You would benefit from more specialized and intensive treatment such as eating disorder treatment, substance use treatment, intensive day programs

-- You are not an active student at Mercy College (alumni, summer semester, etc)
+- You are not an active student at Mercy University (alumni, summer semester, etc)

 How to Find an Off-Campus Provider

 There are some important things to consider in the process of finding a therapist.

 - Do you have health insurance?
 If so, what company?

 - Are you willing to pay out of pocket or do you want to only search for providers who accept your insurance?